Rugby: Super Rugby Pacific front loaded with local derbies as revamped draw confirmed - NZ Herald

 New Zealand Rugby has confirmed the remodelled Super Rugby Pacific draw that will see the inaugural competition front loaded with local derbies due to Covid travel restrictions.

-As reported by the Herald on Wednesday, Moana Pasifika will make their debut by hosting the Blues at Mt Smart Stadium on Friday, February 18.
+As reported by the Herald on Wednesday, Moana Pasifika will make their debut and open the competition by hosting the Blues at Mt Smart Stadium on Friday, February 18.

-The revamped competition starts on Australian soil the same night, with the NSW Waratahs hosting the Fijian Drua, while a Super Saturday start in New Zealand sees the Chiefs hosting the Highlanders in Hamilton and the Crusaders welcoming the Hurricanes to Christchurch.
+The revamped competition starts in Australia the same night, with the NSW Waratahs hosting the Fijian Drua, while in New Zealand the Chiefs meet the Highlanders in Hamilton and the Crusaders welcome the Hurricanes to Christchurch.

 The six New Zealand-based teams and six Australian-based teams, which includes fellow new entrants the Drua, will play their opening eight matches on different sides of the Tasman due to Covid travel restrictions.

-The revised draw maintains the key elements of the original draw with each team to playing a total of 14 matches during the regular season, 11 round-robin fixtures plus three additional rivalry matches which will see each team play a home and away series against three other teams.
+Each team will play 14 matches during the regular season, 11 round-robin fixtures plus three additional rivalry matches.

-All 12 clubs are scheduled to converge on Melbourne in round 10 for a 'super round' that will feature a unique celebration of the Anzac spirit and trans-Tasman fixtures will resume in Round 11 (29 April-1 May).
-The Super round was originally scheduled to be played in round two.
+All 12 clubs are scheduled to converge on Melbourne in round 10 for a 'super round' - originally scheduled for round two - that will feature Anzac commemorations.
+Trans-Tasman fixtures are scheduled to resume in Round 11 (29 April-1 May).

-Family friendly afternoon kick-offs are a feature of the draw with 23 daytime matches in total, including 10 in New Zealand.
+Despite the heavy physical toll and lengthy casualty lists the derby matches have imposed on players in recent seasons, NZR general manager professional rugby and performance Chris Lendrum said all New Zealand teams supported the draw changes.

-NZR general manager professional rugby and performance Chris Lendrum said it was great to be in a position to provide teams, fans and partners certainty ahead of the 2022 season.
+"There's a mild amount of frustration that we're here but we've also learnt over the past couple of years that these things happen," Lendrum said.

 SUPER RUGBY PACIFIC AT A GLANCE